 The Construction Markup Stage is based on a powerful Layer system.
 Each layer can contain any type of object.
 It’s useful to draw specific types of lines on different layers for easy editing, easy plan printing, and changing global settings for specific layers.
-You can easily Hide and Unhide specific layers and all objects or lines contained within that layer.
+You can easily Hide and Unhide specific layers and all objects or lines contained within that layer by clicking directly on the Green Eye, Orange X or Yellow box.
 The buttons located at the bottom of the Markup Layers allow you to create a new layer, duplicate an existing layer and remove an existing layer.

 Pencil: This icon will appear next to the Markup layer you are currently editing, the active layer.
 Any new lines or objects added to the 2D Viewport will be assigned to your active layer.
 If you need to move a line or object from one layer to another, copy it (Ctrl+C) click on the desired layer and paste (Ctrl+V).
 A layer must be active to edit it.